y0y0-0/Blind-SQL-Injection/README.md

 SQLMap is a tool designed to automatically detect SQL injection points and streamline the data extraction process.

-However, when sqlmap is unable to automatically identify injection points, there remains a need for efficient data extraction from manually detected vulnerabilities.
+However, when SQLMap is unable to automatically identify injection points, there remains a need for efficient data extraction from manually detected vulnerabilities.

 To address this, I developed a tool that utilizes the SQLMap API, enabling automated data extraction from injection points identified manually by the tester.